-- conduct stop and search procedures
+- conducting stop and search procedures

-- Align their duties to work on key dates of high demand such as Mischief, Christmas and New Year.
+- align their duties to work on key dates of high demand such as Mischief, Christmas and New Year.

 From an elevated vantage point, officers are able to identify and prevent potential issues before they develop.
 The sizes of the horses mean that officers can combat serious issues effectively without the need for large numbers of staff.
 Crowds can be effectively contained, controlled, manoeuvred and dispersed appropriately.

 The most suitable breeds to become a police horse are Irish Draught, Shire and Hunter Type horses.
 The main colours being bay, chestnut and greys.
-The horses must be over 16 hands in height and are chosen according to their nature.
+The horses must be over 16.3 hands in height and are chosen according to their nature.

 Our horses are purchased from the public and established horse dealers.
-Generally, horses are purchased at the age of four and must undergo a series of tests over a four-week period.
+Generally, horses are purchased from the age of four and must undergo a series of tests over a four-week period.
 These tests are to assess the horses' character, fitness and ability to perform operational tasks.
 Training, for both the horse and the rider, is ongoing throughout their time in the department.

 All horses are named after areas in South Yorkshire and on retirement, they go to the Horse and Pony Protection Association (HAPPA) who look after them or find suitable homes.
 We often invite communites to get involved in naming a new horse, we will advertise this on our website with details of how you can get involved.